pztask/mintbase-pzt-session-nft-demo/docker/README.md

 mintbase-pzt-session-nft-bot   | info: There's no permits to verify.
 ```

-**Note:** If you see some deprecation warnings on the oracle bot, it's fine the near-sdk is still in development and some things are evolving and changing.
+**Note:** If you see some deprecation warnings on the oracle bot, it's fine, the near-sdk is still in development and some things are evolving and changing.

 ## 4. Testing the demo